founded in 1910

 The Otho S. A. Sprague Memorial Institute

 The Otho S.A.
 Sprague Memorial Institute was incorporated in June 1910 to implement the bequest of one of Chicago’s leading businessmen.
-For nearly a century, it has stayed true to its founder’s intent, provided a cost-effective model of philanthropic management while at the same time exemplifying how focused, mid-sized foundations can make a difference.
+Since its first Board Meeting in 1911, it has stayed true to its founder’s intent, provided a cost-effective model of philanthropic management while at the same time exemplifying how focused, mid-sized foundations can make a difference.

 Mr. Sprague was active in a variety of civic initiatives, including the famed Burnham Plan of 1909 which melded concepts of the city beautiful movement with concerns for health, education and civil society into a template that is equally valid a century later.
 Because of his own health problems, Otho Sprague understood the need for better treatment, practitioner training and research.
 He recognized that not all existing healthcare and health education institutions were equal and set his philanthropy on a bold course to improve conditions.
 By creating one of the nation’s earliest foundations, he was a pioneer in re-distributing personal wealth, as well as a visionary investor in medical research and wellness promotion.